Frequently Asked Questions

 Prior to the last day to add/drop classes, you will waive it online through myBYU.
 Access “My Financial Center” and at the top of the page select “My Accounts”.
 Next select “Health Coverage” and then select “Report Coverage”.
 Enter your private insurance information.
 Press the “Save Private Insurance Information”.

-Email the Health Plan office with your name and student ID number, and the name of your dependents, genders, and birthdates.
+Send a YMessage to the Health Plan office with the names, birthdates and genders of your dependents.
 We will put them on your Student Health Plan.

 Go to myBYU, access “My Financial Center” and at the top of the page select “My Accounts”.
 Next select “Health Coverage” and then select “Request Waiver” for the term you want to waive.
 Click on “Update Waiver Request” and fill in your private insurance information and click on “Submit Waiver Request”.
 The Health Plan Office will review your waiver request and send you a communication back through myBYU.
-Once your request is granted the charge will be removed from your financial account.
+BYU Policy is to only go back one semester or term for a waiver request.
+If your request is granted the charge will be removed from your financial account.
 This may take up to 48 hours.

 You are eligible to keep it through the end of the academic year.
 If you do not want it, please come into our office and sign a paper saying that you do not want the coverage.
 Once we take you off we cannot put you back on.
-If you are out of the area you may email your request to firstname.lastname@example.org with your name and BYU ID number.
+If you are out of the area you may send the Health Plan Office a YMessage.

 Your tuition bill will not update.
 If you went through myBYU and waived the Student Health Plan you can disregard the charge on your tuition bill.
 Pay your tuition by the tuition payment deadline, but do not pay the Student Health Plan charge.